marshreddy/docs/tapi/default.md

 The WhereIsMyTransport Transit API is based on [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer), [JSON](http://www.json.org/), [OAuth 2.0](http://oauth.net/2/) and [OpenID Connect](http://openid.net/connect/).
 These are standards which are broadly supported in the industry.
 [JSON](http://www.json.org/) is the only supported format for the API.

-### Beta Specification

-This specification describes the beta release as of 31-05-2015 for the WhereIsMyTransport Transit API.
-While the current design is considered to be in a mature state, it is expected to potentially undergo backwards incompatible changes.
-Furthermore, new features are still to be introduced before the release candidate.

-This specification includes the basics on how to use the API and a detailed description of all the available resources.

 ### Introduction

-Read the following sections to get you started using the Transit API.
+Read the following sections to get you started using the API.

 #### API Endpoint